 Is it?
-Let us look at the remarkable results of our recent General Election on May 7th.
+Let us look at the remarkable results of the General Election of 2015.
 A government was returned with a working majority in the House of Commons having received 11.3 million votes.
 Yet 18 million people voted against them.
-When we sum the votes received by the political parties and divide by the number of MP’s they now have, we see a farcical landscape that our democratic European partners are all too aware of and how they view the illegitimacy of the Cameron administration that they have to deal with will become clear over time.
+When we sum the votes received by the political parties and divide by the number of MP’s they now have, we see a farcical landscape that our democratic European partners are all too aware of.
 To elect a Conservative MP required 34,244 votes.
 To elect a Lib-Dem MP required 301,986 votes.
 To elect an SNP MP required just 25,972 votes.
 To elect a Labour MP required 40,290 votes.
 To elect a Green MP required 1,157,613 votes.
-Yet our system goes beyond even farce, whatever that may be, when we see that it required 3,881,129 votes to elect a UKIP MP.
+Yet our system goes beyond even farce, when we see that it required 3,881,129 votes to elect a UKIP MP.

 Killing off the Myths and Lies 3 – First Past the Post gives us strong governments